openshift/osd-network-verifier/README_AWS.md

 #### 1.1 Usage ####
 The processes below describe different ways of using egress verifier on a single subnet.
-In order to verify entire VPC, repeat the processes described below for each subnet ID.
+In order to verify entire VPC, repeat the verification process for each subnet ID.

 ##### 1.1.1 CLI Executable #####
    1. Ensure correct [environment setup](#setup).